Sometimes, just talking things through and having a plan can help get us back on track.

 Like other forms of debt management, the debtor’s assets are passed over to a trustee to manage the sequestration, sale of assets and distribution of the proceeds realized from the sale.

 Minimal Asset Process (MAP Bankruptcy)

-Minimal Assets Process, or MAP bankruptcy is a form of bankruptcy that can used by those with low income and few assets.
+Minimal Assets Process, or MAP Bankruptcy is a form of Bankruptcy that can be used by those with low income and few assets.

 There are a variety of other debt solutions (both formal and informal) that may be suitable for your situation.

 This could include an informal payment plan with your creditors; equity release from your property; or re-mortgaging (if appropriate).

 Reach out to the moneyadvice.scot team today to discuss your options.